McFlurinivas/socieful/README.md

 - **Community and Empowerment**: SOCIEFUL is more than an app; it's a community.
 It empowers users with educational resources, workshops, and stories of resilience.
 - **Continuous Improvement**: Our platform learns and evolves, using feedback to improve the support and resources available to users.

 By choosing SOCIEFUL, you're not just using an app; you're joining a movement to change how society supports harassment victims.
-Let SOCIEFUL be the ally in your pocket, standing ready to support you whenever and wherever you need it.</p>
+Let SOCIEFUL be the ally in your pocket, standing ready to support you whenever and wherever you need it.

 ## Features

 <hr>

 - **RAKSHAK - AI Support Chatbot**: Introducing RAKSHAK, our AI support chatbot, designed to provide compassionate and effective counselling tailored to user needs, further enhancing accessibility and support for our users.
 - **Flexible Support Options**: In addition to the AI chatbot, users have the option to connect with human counsellors, ensuring a personalized and flexible approach to seeking support that prioritizes individual comfort and preferences.
 - **Dedicated Section for Indian Helpline Numbers**: We feature a dedicated section within our platform for users to access Indian helpline numbers, providing easy access to vital resources for those in need of immediate assistance.
 - **Progress Tracking and Emotional Visualization**: Our platform tracks user progression through each session and provides visual representations of emotional states, empowering users with insights into their journey and fostering self-awareness and growth.
 - **User-Friendly UI Promoting Positivity**: With a user-friendly interface designed to promote positivity, our platform offers intuitive navigation and visual cues that guide users towards a supportive and empowering experience.

 <hr>